-- A. Parking lots with fewer than fifty (50) spaces: - i.
-Landscaping shall be provided within a five (5) feet wide perimeter planting strip along all sides of the parking lot that do not abut the primary structure; - ii.
-Shrubs shall be provided within the perimeter planting strip at a rate of one (1) shrub per twenty five (25) square feet and groundcover; - iii.
-Plants, flowers and grasses shall also be provided within the perimeter planting strip at the recommended plant spacing by plant type; and - iv.
-Tree plantings shall be required within the perimeter planting strip at a rate of one (1) shade tree for every three hundred (300) square feet of landscape area with a minimum of one (1) shade tree planted per parking lot. - B. Parking lots with fifty (51) to two hundred (200) spaces: - i.
-Landscaping shall be provided within a five (5) feet wide perimeter planting strip along all sides of the parking lot that do not abut the main structure; - ii.
-Shrubs shall be provided within the perimeter planting strip at a rate of one (1) shrub per fifty (50) square feet and groundcover; - iii.
+B. Parking lots with 51 to 200 spaces:

+- i.
+Landscaping shall be provided within a 5 feet wide perimeter planting strip along all sides of the parking lot that do not abut the main structure; - ii.
+Shrubs shall be provided within the perimeter planting strip at a rate of one shrub per 50 square feet and groundcover; - iii.
 Plants, flowers and grasses shall also be provided within the perimeter planting strip at the recommended plant spacing by plant type; - iv.
-Tree plantings shall be required within the perimeter planting strip at a rate of one (1) shade tree for every three hundred (300) square feet of landscape area with a minimum of three (3) shade tree planted per parking lot; - v.
-Internal landscape islands shall be equal to at least ten percent (10%) of the paved surface of the lot: - vi.
-Islands shall be at least five (5) feet in width (back of curb-back of curb), and at least one hundred (100) square feet in size for single rows of parking and two hundred (200) square feet for double rows of parking; - vii.
-No unbroken rows of parking longer than fifteen (15) parking stalls in length; - viii.
-Shrubs shall be provided at a rate of one (1) shrub per twenty five (25) square feet and groundcover and/or perennials are also required; - ix.
+Tree plantings shall be required within the perimeter planting strip at a rate of 1 shade tree for every 300 square feet of landscape area with a minimum of 3 shade tree planted per parking lot; - v.
+Internal landscape islands shall be equal to at least 10% of the paved surface of the lot; - vi.
+Islands shall be at least 5 feet in width (back of curb-back of curb), and at least 100 square feet in size for single rows of parking and 200 square feet for double rows of parking; - vii.
+No unbroken rows of parking longer than 15 parking stalls in length; - viii.
+Shrubs shall be provided at a rate of one shrub per 25 square feet and groundcover and/or perennials are also required; - ix.
 All rows of parking shall be terminated at both ends with landscape islands; and - x.
-Tree plantings shall be required at a rate of one (1) shade tree for every three hundred (300) square feet of landscape area with a minimum of one (1) shade tree in every internal landscape island. - C. Parking lots with more than two hundred (200) spaces: - i.
-Landscaping shall be provided within a five (5) feet wide perimeter planting strip along all sides of the parking lot that do not abut the main structure; - ii.
-Shrubs shall be provided within the perimeter planting strip at a rate of one (1) shrub per fifty (50) square feet and groundcover; - iii.
+Tree plantings shall be required at a rate of 1 shade tree for every 300 square feet of landscape area with a minimum of 1 shade tree in every internal landscape island.

+C. Parking lots with 200 spaces:

+- i.
+Landscaping shall be provided within a 5 feet wide perimeter planting strip along all sides of the parking lot that do not abut the main structure; - ii.
+Shrubs shall be provided within the perimeter planting strip at a rate of one shrub per 50 square feet and groundcover; - iii.
 Plants, flowers and grasses shall also be provided within the perimeter planting strip at the recommended plant spacing by plant type; - iv.
-Tree plantings shall be required within the perimeter planting strip at a rate of one (1) shade tree for every three hundred (300) square feet of landscape area with a minimum of five (5) shade tree planted per parking lot;

-- v.
-Internal landscape islands equal to at least fifteen percent (15%) of the paved surface shall be provided; - Islands shall be at least five (5) feet in width (back of curb-back of curb), and at least one hundred (100) square feet in size for single rows of parking and two hundred (200) square feet for double rows of parking; - vii.
-No unbroken rows of parking longer than fifteen (15) parking stalls in length; - viii.
-Shrubs at a rate of one (1) shrub per twenty five (25) square feet and groundcover and/or perennials are also required; - All rows of parking shall be terminated at both ends with landscape islands; and - Tree plantings shall be required at a rate of one (1) shade tree for every three hundred (300) square feet of landscape area with a minimum of one (1) shade tree in every internal landscape island. - D. In the event that parking lot plantings and yard landscaping overlap, the requirements of either may be waived by the Planning Director. - E. Exemptions.
+Tree plantings shall be required within the perimeter planting strip at a rate of 1 shade tree for every 300 square feet of landscape area with a minimum of 5 shade tree planted per parking lot; - v.
+Internal landscape islands equal to at least 15% of the paved surface shall be provided; - vi.
+Islands shall be at least 5 feet in width (back of curb-back of curb), and at least 100 square feet in size for single rows of parking and 200 square feet for double rows of parking; - vii.
+No unbroken rows of parking longer than 15 parking stalls in length; - viii.
+Shrubs at a rate of one shrub per 25 square feet and groundcover and/or perennials are also required; - ix.
+All rows of parking shall be terminated at both ends with landscape islands; and - x.
+Tree plantings shall be required at a rate of 1 shade tree for every 300 square feet of landscape area with a minimum of 1 shade tree in every internal landscape island.

+- D. In the event that parking lot plantings and yard landscaping overlap, the requirements of either may be waived by the Planning Director. - E. Exemptions.
 Developments within the Downtown District (DT), Traditional Neighborhood District (TN), and Recreational Trail Overlay (RTO) are exempt from this provision and shall provide buffering or screening in parking areas as determined by the district.